skarpushin/summerb/summerb-easycrud/README.md

 ```

 NOTES:
+1. `getForXXXX` methods means "get permission evaluation result".
+And result could be `ALLOW` or instance of
+`NotAuthorizedError` (which would be wrapped into `NotAuthorizedException` and thrown).
+There are handy methods
+`denyXXXX()` which helps to construct those instances
-1. In the above impl Row instances are not used, logic is based purely on User
+1. In the above impl Row instances are not used, logic is based purely on Users roles
-2. For simple ROLE-based cases, consider using `EasyCrudAuthorizationRoleBasedImpl` (which is a subclass for `EasyCrudAuthorizationPerTableStrategy`)
+1. For simple ROLE-based cases, consider using `EasyCrudAuthorizationRoleBasedImpl` (which is a subclass for `EasyCrudAuthorizationPerTableStrategy`)
    it's a convenient way to define access permissions using conventional user role names

 ### 1.b.
 Define authorization logic - Per Row